 She talks about why it’s so important to defend and protect each citizen’s voting rights.
 Additionally, Brazile has plenty to say about the types of voters Clinton counted on, but didn’t fully receive.

 “In 2008 and 2012 black women were the highest performing voters for us in the whole country, but in this election our numbers fell from 70 percent to 64.
 That to me summed up how we had failed to persuade and to communicate because of our internal squabbles.”

-And Hacks is about cyber security (and the lack of it) in a broad electoral way as well as the personal impact on DNC staffers lives, including Brazile’s.
+And Hacks is about cyber security (and the lack of it) in a broad electoral way.
+Brazile tells about the hacks’ personal impact on DNC staffers lives, including hers.
 She talks about the still unsolved murder of DNC staffer Seth Rich, and how it affected her and other staffers.

 Brazile’s writing style is conversational.
 Although she is a professor, it never becomes boringly professorial.
 It’s clear that writing the book gave her the opportunity to process an extremely stressful time in her life and in U.S. history.
 One need only read the acknowledgements to know that it was a grueling process.
 But Brazile and her team make the end product seem effortless.

 I learned a lot, including some practical steps to take in my own life to prevent cyber manipulation of my devices.
 But mostly, Brazile gave me a fascinating window into the political process.